New! Transflo Mobile+ 6.7 Release Notes

 -

 Availability is phased.
 If you do not see the option to update, check again later.
-Apple and Google App Store releases are phased over as many as 30 days.
+Apple and Google App Store releases are typically phased over as many as 30 days.
 To learn more, see Phased Release Timeline for Mobile Apps.

 -